sematext/docs/docs/logs/logsene-api-reference.md

 ```

 **Note**: It will return all apps registered under provided account, not
-just Logsene apps.
+just logging management apps.

 ### Alerts API

-Logsene Alerts HTTP API lets you:
+Logs Management App Alerts HTTP API lets you:

   - list all alerts defined for some app
   - delete/enable/disable individual alerts
   - create new alerts (of any type: threshold, anomaly)
   - list alert notifications

-When using Logsene Alerts API, you will need to use API key which
+When using our centralized logging management solution Alerts API, you will need to use API key which
 belongs to OWNER of the app to which alerts are related.
 If you are
 managing alerts for your apps, then just use your API key.
 If you are
 managing alerts for apps that belong to some other account (and your are